Your search keywords:

 Who bears the burden of the plastic waste crisis?

-Inadequate awareness and behavioral change on plastic waste management contribute to the persistence of the issue
+The lack of awareness and insufficient behavioral change regarding plastic waste management continue to exacerbate the problem

 Who bears the burden of the plastic waste crisis?